asimovian/old-plur-backup/README.md

 as directives by the network administrators.
 Management services start, stop, and reconfigure other plur services dynamically, based on changing operational requirements.

-Typical IT software services used in production environments (e.g., PostgreSQL, Memcached, etc.) are locked down and only interacted with through plur messaging API presented by custom plur services.
+Typical third-party software services used in production environments (e.g., PostgreSQL, Memcached, etc.) are locked down and only interacted with through plur messaging API presented by custom plur services.